amiryah1124/aiaa-public-policy-2026/index.md

 Thank you to **Representative Tyler Sirois**, **Dr. Elisabeth Murray**, and **Kevin Simmons** for kindly accepting our invitation, serving as speakers, and sharing their perspectives with the community.

-Thank you to **Prof Ishak** and **Demi Bentli** and the college of engineering at ERAU for their support, coordination, and assistance in making the event possible.
+Thank you to **Prof. Ishak** and **Demi Bentli** and the college of engineering at ERAU for their support, coordination, and assistance in making the event possible.

 Thank you to **Ryan Reynolds** and the Office of Undergraduate Research at ERAU for supporting the student poster symposium.